 Lack of effort and concentration are indications of the inattentive subtype of ADHD.
 Since children with this type of ADHD process new information more slowly and don’t show the same capability as their classmates, they are mislabeled as “slow learners” or “learning disabled” based on the results of group-administered tests which they have a hard time focusing.
 Moreover, children with Inattentive ADHD often have social problems where they are more likely to be neglected and alienated.

 Symptoms of students with inattentive ADHD are far less likely to be identified by medical professionals, teachers, and parents which results in students not getting the right treatment they need for their condition.
-The long-term effect for this is academic failure, indifference, and undue shame.
+The long-term effect for this is an academic failure, indifference, and undue shame.
 This suggests that parents and teachers need to deal with inattentiveness in childhood.

 How to Help Children with Inattentive Type of ADHD